Highlights

 Where to Watch Shootin' Injuns (1925)

-Fancy watching 'Shootin' Injuns' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or view the Robert F. McGowan-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.
+Ready to press play on 'Shootin' Injuns' on any device you have handy?
+Discovering a streaming service to buy, rent, download, or watch the Robert F. McGowan-directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Shootin' Injuns' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Shootin' Injuns' right now, here are some particulars about the Hal Roach Studios comedy flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Shootin' Injuns' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Shootin' Injuns' right now, here are some details about the Hal Roach Studios comedy flick.

-Curious to know what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "Many of the "Our Gang" kids are in their secret clubhouse - so secret that some wannabe members have troubles trying to find the tunnel entrance - planning their next game, which will be a Wild West shootout.
 They run into some obstacles in playing the game, including objections from parents, and as such they decide to postpone it until the wee hours of the next morning and play it in the streets of the neighborhood.
 As it begins to rain during the middle of their shootout that morning, they decide to take refuge in a neighborhood house.
 What they are unaware of is that the house belongs to inventor W.R.
 Jones, who rigged it to be a "magnetic house", a demonstration for a possible amusement park attraction.
 Not knowing about the house's rigged contraptions leads to a lot of misadventures for the gang not related to shooting Indians as they try to figure out what's happening around them." .

 'Shootin' Injuns' Release Dates